sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>orc</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The Oil Run-time Compiler
+Short desc    : The Oil Run-time Compiler
 URL          : http://cgit.freedesktop.org/gstreamer/orc/
-Лицензия     : BSD
+License      : BSD
-Описание     : Orc is a library and set of tools for compiling and executing
+Descript     : Orc is a library and set of tools for compiling and executing
              : very simple programs that operate on arrays of data.
 The "language"
              : is a generic assembly language that represents many of the features
              : available in SIMD architectures, including saturated addition and